-- Educational Program for Autism, Severely Handicapped and Emotionally Disturbed Students Educational Counseling and Guidance
+- - Education Program for Autism, Severely Handicapped, Emotionally Disturbed Students

-- Credit Recovery Programs
+- - Credit Recovery Programs

-- Career/Transition Center/Vocational Education Programs
+- - Career/Transition Center/Vocational Education Programs

-- Life Skills Laboratory
+- - Life Skills Laboratory

-- Sensory Integration Laboratory
+- - Sensory Integration Laboratory

-- Fitness Laboratory
+- - Fitness Laboratory

-- Inter-scholastic Sports
+- - Inter-scholastic Sports

 Altus Academy offers a variety of educational options and opportunities for our students by providing individualized core based curriculum geared toward a high school diploma or certificate of participation.
-Altus Academy aligns the school curriculum with the Local Education Agency (LEA) in which Altus Academy is located, and coordinates with the student's district of residence to ensure successful matriculation.
-Students participate in physical fitness in our fully equipped fitness lab and have opportunities to participate in inter-scholastic sports.
+Altus Academy aligns the school curriculum with the Local Education Agency in which Altus Academy is located, and coordinates with the student's district of residence to ensure successful matriculation.
+Students participate in physical fitness in our fitness lab and have opportunities to participate in inter-scholastic sports.
 Our extensive California Standards Based Alternative Life Skills Program offers students, who have difficulty accessing traditional classroom environments, a program designed to develop student skills in the following domains: Functional Academic, Community Service, Vocational, Domestic and Lifetime Leisure Activities.
 The program utilizes a cottage on campus, where students can participate in all aspects of independent daily living.
 The Functional Inventory of Critical Skills (FICS) and Brigance Inventories assist in determining the goals and objectives for students.
 A vocational career center assists students in job preparation and long range goal development.
 Students participate in activities and experiences inside and outside the classrooms for social, service and vocational endeavors.
 Non-verbal and autistic students experience classroom and social activities that are facilitated through PECS and TEACCH philosophies.